bgo-bioimagerie/platformmanager/doc/content/modules/module/services.md

 ![basic configuration](../../../basic_configuration_1.png)

-Then click edit button in _resources_ line.
+Then click edit button in _services_ line.

 You can now select the minimum role required to access the module.
 "Inactive" option stands for "the module is not active".